pazz/alot/README.md

 Alot is an experimental terminal MUA based on [notmuch mail][notmuch].
 It is written in python using the [urwid][urwid] toolkit.

-See `INSTALL.md` for instructions on how to set it up and have a look at the [user manual][docs] for advanced usage, customization and hacking guides.
+Have a look at the [user manual][docs] for installation notes, advanced usage, customization and hacking guides.

 Do comment on the code or file issues!
 I'm curious what you think of it.
 You can talk to me in `#notmuch@Freenode`.